Burdekin and Charters Towers Regional Resilience Strategy

 By 2022, every region across Queensland will be part of a locally-led and regionally-coordinated blueprint to strengthen disaster resilience.
-Regional resilience strategies and local resilience action plans will help to keep Queenslanders safe by providing a coordinated approach to identify and prioritise disaster resilience actions.
+These Regional Resilience Strategies and local resilience action plans will help to keep Queenslanders safe by providing a coordinated approach to identify and prioritise disaster resilience actions.

 This multi-hazard approach will build on work completed by project partners to develop the Burdekin and Haughton Flood Resilience Strategy (June 2021).